jsguru-io/eusi-sdk-browser/README.md

 	// obtaining an anonymous access token
 	// (in case you are not using our membership system or
-	// you want a guest access)
+	// you want sguest access)
     eusi.getAccess()
 	    .then((response) => eusi.getById('44e8c09b-ed9e-4424-99e0-2de60adafa01', { token: response.token }))
         .then(console.log);
 ```

-## Configuratioon
+## Configuration
-You can configure eusiBrowser factory with the fallowing parameters:
+You can configure *eusiBrowser* factory with the following parameters:

  - **bucketKey** (mandatory) - represents unique identificator of the bucket you are accessing
  - **bucketSecret** (mandatory) - the secret token that you are given